Home > Analyses > Technology > International Business Machines Corporation

 Analysis of the company’s bankruptcy risk

-IBM’s Altman Z-Score places it in the safe zone, indicating a low risk of bankruptcy based on financial stability factors:
+IBM’s Altman Z-Score positions the company firmly in the safe zone, indicating low bankruptcy risk:

 Is the company in good financial health?